Generalized Mirror Prox for Monotone Variational Inequalities: Universality and Inexact Oracle: Inexact Oracle for Variational Inequalities

 \section{Inexact Oracle for Variational Inequalities}

-Our goal is to consider in a unified manner VI's with H\"older-continuous operator and VI's with inexact information about the operator.
+Our goal is to consider, in a unified manner, VIs with H\"older-continuous operator and VIs with inexact values of the operator.
 This can be done by considering H\"older-continuous operator as a particular case of Lipschitz-continuous operator with some inexactness.
 Thus, we introduce the following definition of inexact oracle for the operator $g$.